 Primevals’ Glorious Rebirth is already a pretty powerful card, but it only works on legendary permanents and has an activation requirement you have to jump through.
 In exchange for Eerie Ultimatum‘s steep color requirements, you get to throw all restrictions on activation and permanents you’re allowed to retrieve out the window.

-Fetchlands like Windswept Heath, creatures, artifacts, enchantments, planeswalkers – a who’s who of all the threats your opponents spent the game dealing with get to come back for a reunion tour.
+Fetchlands like Windswept Heath, creatures, artifacts, enchantments, planeswalkers – a who’s who of all the cards in the graveyard your opponents spent the game dealing with get to come back for a reunion tour all at once.

 7 mana is also a steal for this effect – cards like Rise of the Dark Realms cost 9 for good reason.
 Just make sure to steer clear of graveyard hate and exile effects beforehand – having Eerie Ultimatum stuck in your hand with an empty graveyard will feel as bad as winning outright with it feels good.